ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 > 170 GB of Free Space, A Nexus Account (Preferably Premium), a Global Steam Installation of Fallout NV w/ All DLC, & Fallout 3 With All DLC (GOG, Steam, Or Epic Games will do fine for Fallout 3 only, but Fallout New Vegas REQUIRES a Steam Global Copy).

+> With the introduction of Root builder, other builds of Fallout New Vegas (GOG, Epic, etc) should, in theory, work with the modlist.
+We have left Steam Global as a copy as this is the only we have tested.
+Please proceed with caution in regards to these versions

 > Make sure you install everything to the root of your drive (Ex: C:/Capital Punishment ; C:/Steam).
 Protected directories such as your Desktop, Program Files, etc may cause issues.